jhigginson/front-end-challenges/todo-app-nextjs/README.md

 - Filter by all/active/complete todos
 - Clear all completed todos
 - Toggle light and dark mode
-- Drag and drop to reorder items on the list (currently only works on desktop not mobile)
+- Drag and drop to reorder items on the list (desktop browsers only)

 ### Screenshot